nitin7516/collar_kafka/README.md

-#Kafka streaming application using IBM Streams
+## Kafka streaming application using IBM Streams

-Our application will be built using IBM Streams.
-IBM Streams provides a built-in IDE, called **Streams flows**, that allows developers to visually create their streaming application.
+Our application is built using IBM Streams and Apache Kafka service. we will be using `IBM Event Streams` on IBM Cloud, which is a high-throughput message bus built on the Kafka platform.

-Apache Kafka service, we will be using `IBM Event Streams` on IBM Cloud, which is a high-throughput message bus built on the Kafka platform.
+Kafka producer is deployed on IBM cloud foundry.

 ## Featured technologies